• Skip to primary navigation

 Apart from their culinary uses, Fava beans are also grown for animal feed and used as green manure for enriching soil fertility.

-It is worth noting that not all types of Broad Beans taste like Fava Beans because there are many varieties available around the world.
+Not all types of Broad Beans taste like Fava Beans because there are many varieties available around the world.

 For example: Horse Beans (large white beans), Lima Beans (small pale green beans), Aquadulce (white-skinned large beans), Windsor (brownish-red mottled beans).